-God has richly blessed BMS with EITC dollars totally $68,000!
+God has richly blessed BMS with EITC dollars totaling over $60,000!

 Pennsylvania’s Educational Improvement Tax Credit program provides scholarships to students to attend the school of their choice.
 Businesses can receive up to 90% tax credit each year when they make a two-year commitment on contributions to BMS!